·

 Spatial Circuit Engine

-Maps gene expression across brain regions and cellular neighbourhoods by integrating single-cell RNA-seq with spatial transcriptomics data from Atera, Visium, Xenium, GeoMX, CosMx and MERFISH — capturing how drug targets behave within the spatial architecture of intact human neural tissue.
+Maps the molecular landscape across brain regions and cellular neighbourhoods by integrating single-cell multi-omic data with spatial assays — capturing how drug targets behave within the intact spatial architecture of human neural tissue at single-cell resolution.
 As volumetric spatial methods mature, DNAxon is designed to incorporate 3D resolution.

 03 / AI Drug Response